evoth/blog-content/projects/midi-vision/index.md

 languages:
     - JavaScript
 tags:
-    - Tone.js
+    - tonejs
-    - HTML Canvas
+    - html-canvas
-    - Web workers
+    - web-workers
 ---

 Check back soon for more detailed insight on this project's inspiration, process, and lessons!
 For now, here's information from the [GitHub repo](https://github.com/evoth/midi-vision):